jotson/LootTable.js/README.md

 will only return that item while some are available.
 Each `choose()` that selects that item will reduce its quantity by 1.

 Items can be anything, not just strings.
-They can be an arrays, numbers, JSON data, null, functions... even another LootTable!
+They can be arrays, numbers, JSON data, null, functions... even another LootTable!